-Line-of-duty deaths of police officers.
-The annual UCR publication Law Enforcement Officers Killed and Assaulted contains extensive information on line-of-duty deaths (felonious and accidental) and assaults on local, college and university, state, tribal, and federal officers.
+Crime in the United States does not report line-of-duty deaths of police officers.
+The annual UCR publication Law Enforcement Officers Killed and Assaulted contains extensive information on line-of-duty deaths (felonious and accidental) and assaults on federal, state, college and university, local, and tribal officers.
 The publication can be found at www.fbi.gov/about-us/cjis/ucr.